PRIYANSHUSETHI/Stock-Market-Portfolio-Optimization/README.md

-# 📈 Stock Market Portfolio Optimization with Python 🧠💸
+# 📈 Stock Market Portfolio Optimization with Python💸

 Welcome to a **creative, intuitive, and slightly crazy** project that blends finance, data science, and design.
 This repo is built for those who love plotting, playing with data, and pushing boundaries.